Liberia urges sexual caution to beat Ebola outbreak

 Liberia has largely succeeded in getting its Ebola outbreak under control and was on its way to completing the 42 days without a new case necessary to declaring the country free of the disease when it recorded the most recent infection.

-Its neighbours, however, have faced more difficulties in containing their own outbreaks.
+Its neighbors, however, have faced more difficulties in containing their own outbreaks.

 Sierra Leone, the worst affected of the three countries, wrapped up a three-day national lockdown aimed at accelerating the end of its Ebola epidemic on Sunday evening.